jeksn/jeksn.me/content/reading-list.md

 - Revolten, Rörelsen, Refused / Patrik Wirén
 - Why Read? / Mark Edmundson
 - ⭐️ Stoner / John Williams
+- In the Heart of the Heart of the Country / William H. Gass
+- Hamlet / William Shakespeare

 ## 2023